Alejandro-AP00/space-traders-discord-bot/README.md

 # About

-A Space Traders Discord bot using the Laracord framework.
+A [SpaceTraders](https://spacetraders.io/) Discord bot using the Laracord framework.